Skip to main content

 While stationary in the pit lane on a track day, I observed the intake air (IAT) temperature exceed 70°C. It took almost a full lap at speed to cool down the intake air again.

-High intake temperature sets of a series of events which reduces engine power and response
+High intake temperature sets of a series of events which reduces engine power and response.

+Time to do some improvements!
+By cutting the radiator shroud and inverting the airbox, colder air is drawn from the outside the engine bay.
 It will be interesting to compare IAT readings in the HP Tuners log file before and after this modification.